The King's School, Parramatta: COVID-19

 In October 2021, the school was the only school in NSW to refuse a mask mandate during the COVID-19 pandemic.
 The headmaster Tony George stated that "NSW Education Department guidelines are primarily intended for NSW public schools", but as the school is independent, it only had a legal obligation to follow public health orders.

 Jobkeeper

-The school came under fire for claiming the JobKeeper subsidy, handed out by the government during the COVID-19 pandemic to help protect jobs.
+The school was critcised for claiming the JobKeeper subsidy, handed out by the government during the COVID-19 pandemic to help protect jobs.
 The private school claimed $8m in JobKeeper subsidies, despite delivering a surplus without the subsidy, largely due to high school fees.

 School spending

 In 2022, the school came under scrutiny over the school's spending and lack of transparency, after it approved a trip to fly business class for the school's headmaster Tony George, deputy and both of their wives to fly to watch the King's First VIII race in the Princess Elizabeth Challenge Cup.
 It was later revealed that the school had also approved a plan to build a plunge pool for the headmaster's residence.
 The business class flights were forced to be repaid after an investigation revealed that it breached the Education Act, and was an improper use of funds.